|Bulls and Bears|

 The following price reactions can be seen at support and resistance levels:

-Price movement direction can sharply reverse when price is at a Support and Resistance area.
+Price movement direction can sharply reverse when the price is at a Support and Resistance area.

 - Strong breaks

 If price crosses a Support level or a Resistance level it will usually only do so if there is a lot of momentum behind the move.
-This means price will move quickly and within a short period of time while crossing the level.
-This can be driven by news or by big parties entering one side of the market, or by clusters of orders being triggered.
+This means the price will move quickly and within a short period of time while crossing the level.
+This can be driven by news or by big parties entering one side of the market.

 Price can stall and hang at or below a resistance level or on top of a support level.